 1) If a non-English word or phrase exists in the Oxford English Dictionary, I will not translate or italicize it.
 For example, “sahib” is an honorific word used to address superiors.
 Beyond that, it carries sociocultural baggage because it reveals some of the age-old class and caste hierarchies that exist even today.
 “Sir” just doesn’t have the same heft and weight to it.

-2) If a word or phrase is widely used in the particular cultural milieu even today, I will not translate or italicize it.
-A simple example: the word “arrey”, which is like “hey” but also so much more, is used in everyday conversation by both non-English and English speakers in India even today.
+2) If a word or phrase is widely used in the particular cultural milieu even today and even by English speakers, I will not translate or italicize it.
+A simple example is the word “arrey”, which is found in multiple Indian languages.
+It’s used as “hey” but also in many other diverse everyday contexts and situations in India even today—including by English speakers.
+So I prefer to leave it untranslated.

 3) If a word or phrase is not in current usage but would have been the correct usage for the story’s characters, I will not translate or replace it.
 A simple example: in the opening story of my translation, the main character offers another character “three tolas of gold.”
 Tola is a unit of measure for weight.
 The story is set in late-eighteenth or early-nineteenth-century colonial India.
 In that cultural milieu, during that time period, this uneducated man would not have used grams or ounces as units of measure for gold.
 So, to me, it would be anachronistic to change tola to either of those words.
 As a fiction writer who also teaches historical fiction workshops, this kind of anachronism, which cannot be justified with evidence-based research, bothers me.
 [Note: In my draft manuscript, I had included a contextual footnote—which, as I’ve mentioned in various places, I love even in Anglophone fiction—for this word.
 Per the Indian publisher’s house style, I had to remove it and trust that the motivated reader would google it if they wanted to understand it further.
 So that’s a caveat to keep in mind as well: what does your publisher require with such words and how committed or well-positioned are you to negotiate your convictions?]